dy/piezo/docs/r&d.md

   + we can hold both $x global and $x function name
   + i32 can automatically mean function reference
+  + allows storing funcs in lists
+    - we'd need to use NaNs with non-canonical form

 ## [ ] Use v128 of i64 for rational numbers?